ADD CONDITION

 Drug Overview

-Absorbine Jr. is a medicated patch designed to provide fast-acting and long-lasting relief from pain and stiffness, particularly in large areas of the body.
-With a formulation that includes 5% menthol, it penetrates deeply to alleviate discomfort associated with back pain, muscle strains, arthritis, and minor aches and pains.
-This ultra-strength patch is comfortable, breathable, and securely adheres to the skin, making it suitable for those experiencing chronic or activity-induced pain.
+Absorbine Jr.® is a medicated patch designed to provide fast-acting and long-lasting relief from minor aches and pains in large areas of the body, particularly for conditions like back pain, arthritis, sprains, strains, and bruises.
+With a formulation that includes 5% menthol, this ultra-strength patch penetrates deeply to alleviate discomfort associated with chronic or activity-induced pain.

 Uses